Kary Sach Moun

 Serve with a slice of toasted baguette, steamed rice, soba noodles, or angel hair pasta.

-Heat curry powder in oil over medium-low heat; stir until oil turns red.
+Heat curry powder in oil over low heat; stir until oil turns red.
 Add 4 tablespoons of coconut cream (the top portion of the coconut milk), stir until coconut cream becomes translucent and the mixture is uniform.

 Add lemongrass paste; continue cooking until mixture begins to stick together.
 Add chicken; increase the heat to medium and sauté until meat is evenly seared.
 Add ½ cup of broth, onion, bamboo, mix well, bring to soft boiled, then reduce heat, and simmer for 5-8 minutes, stir halfway through.

 Turn heat on medium-high; add carrots and remainder of broth; cover and bring to rolling boil.
 Reduce heat and simmer until the carrots are done.
 Add string beans; bring to boil.
 Add remaining coconut cream; bring to soft boil.
 Turn off the heat add fried potato.
 Add salt to taste.